yulioaj290/vscode-seo-rich-snippets/README.md

-# Google Rich Snippets
+# SEO Rich Snippets
 -------------------

-This extension contains snippets for Google Rich Snippets in JSON-LD format for [Visual Studio Code][code] editor.
+This extension contains snippets for Rich Snippets in JSON-LD format for [Visual Studio Code][code] editor.

 ## Installation

 In order to install an extension you need to open the Extensions Tab in Sidebar (Ctrl + Shift + X or Cmd + Shift + X).
 You can manage your installed extensions there or install new ones.
-Search for *Google Rich Snippets* and install it.
+Search for *SEO Rich Snippets* and install it.

 ## Supported languages (file extensions)